jsperf/jsperf.com/README.md

 2. Install dependencies: `npm install`
 3. Get a [Browserscope.org](http://www.browserscope.org/) API key by signing in and going to [the settings page](http://www.browserscope.org/user/settings).
 (You'll need this in the last step)
 4. Register a new OAuth GitHub development application by going to [your settings page in github](https://github.com/settings/applications/new).
 Take note to copy the "Client ID" and "Client Secret".
 The callback URL is simply the root url of the application, e.g., `http://localhost:3000`
-5. Setup environment configuration: `npm run setup`
+5. Setup environment configuration: `node setup`

 ### Running the server